 The Level 2 Diploma in Music is an exciting opportunity to study music with some of the most experienced musicians in Liverpool.
 This course lays the foundations for your future career in the music industry.
-As part of a Roland Music Academy, you will develop a wide range of industry related skills, taught by highly qualified and experienced musicians, who continue to work in the profession.
-Based a round specialised projects with opportunities to record and perform.
-Assessments include live gigs in local venues including the Zanzibar.
+As part of a Roland Music Academy, you will develop a wide range of industry-related skills, taught by highly qualified and experienced musicians, who continue to work in the profession.
+Based around specialised projects with opportunities to record and perform.
+Assessments include live gigs in the cities local venues.

 What will I learn?

 • Musicianship: This is about developing your technical and theoretical knowledge to enable you to become a better musician.
 You will work in bands on your instrumental skills.
 You will also develop your technical ability as a solo performer.
 You will learn how music theory is applied to both practical and creative projects.
 As part of the course, you will learn to use conventional notation as this is a necessity in today’s industry.

 • Repertoire: You will work on developing a portfolio of music which will include cover songs, original compositions and arrangements.
 It is important for aspiring

 musicians to cultivate an understanding of all these musical elements.

 Playing a wide range of material helps you to understand how other artists create and play their music.
 This is a useful skill for session playing and live performance work.
 Arranging other artists’ songs is an interesting and instructive activity, such as creating a heavy metal version of an acoustic song or vice versa.